Have you considered:

 We offer on-site consultations to help you determine how best to arrange a room or outdoor area for your event.
 Please contact our office to arrange a meeting to discuss your specific event.

 As the event planner, it is your responsibility to plan for and provide required services for people with disabilities.
 It is important to consider the accessibility of your program to presenters, participants and guests with physical, sensory and hidden disabilities and to anticipate the possibility of providing auxiliary communication aids and services such as assistive listening devices, alternative print materials, sign language interpretation, captioning, accessible food service, and other accommodations.
 All promotional materials should include both a phone number and email contact information for people with questions or special requests.
 The College is committed to facilitating the participation of people with disabilities in all of its programs and events.
 Conferences & Special Events and the 504/ADA Coordinator in the Office of Institutional Diversity & Equity can assist.

 The Room Request Form allows you to indicate whether you would like your event posted to the College Events Calendar.
 In promoting your event in other ways (fliers, advertising, departmental postings, blitz bulletins, registration materials, etc), please be sure to provide both phone and email contact information to enable people with disabilities who may have questions or requests to communicate with you in advance.
 If they do so, consult the 504/ADA Coordinator for the campus, at (603) 646-3197, as to how best to respond.

-All tents to be set up on campus property must be requested and approved through Conferences and Special Events.
+All tents to be set up on campus property must be approved through Conferences and Events.
 Please place your request at least four weeks ahead of time to help ensure availability.
 This does not mean that Conferences and Events will hire your tent vendor.
 An outdoor event permit will be required for all tents.